Tamra

+As of May, 2025, the population was 36,832 people, of those 11,264 children, 2,470 senior citizens and 23,098 in the category of working age.
+The population is almost entirely Arab and Muslim.

 History

 Tamra is an ancient village on a hill.
 Old squared stone blocks have been reused in village homes.
 Cisterns and tombs carved into rock have also been found here.

-It has been suggested that Tamra is identical to Kefar Tamartha, a Jewish village mentioned in the Talmud as the home of 3rd century amora Rabbi Shila of Kefar Tamarta.
+Tamra has been identified with Kefar Tamartha, a Jewish village mentioned in the Talmud as the home of 3rd century amora Rabbi Shila of Kefar Tamarta.